-Once part of the 18th-century farm of royal Gov. Benning Wentworth, this coastal hideaway borders the shoreline of tidal Sagamore Creek.
-The Forest Society Education Center hosts educational programs and guided walks presented by the Forest Society, and summer camps run by the Gundalow Company.
+Once part of the 18th-century farm of royal Gov. Benning Wentworth, this coastal hideaway borders the shoreline of tidal Sagamore Creek in Portsmouth.
+The Forest Society Education Center hosts programs and guided walks presented by the Forest Society, and summer camps run by the Gundalow Company.

 Forest Reservation Guide